rajandasguptaml/Pet-Care/README.md

 # WT_Project_Pet-Care
-This is a Web Technologies project using HTML5, CSS, PHP, JAVASCRIPT, AJAXp.
+This is a Web Technologies project using HTML5, CSS, PHP, JAVASCRIPT, AJAX.